-- 82 For 50 years, Préfon has been put in place in order to provide a voluntary additional life and protection insurance scheme to French civil servants.
-Préfon nowadays manages around 13 b€. - Préfon is managed through a regulated association which has contracted a group insurance contract with a large insurance company in charge of the administration of the contracts.
-The policy is reinsured by three other insurers (taking on 35%, 20% and 10% of the risk).
-The insurer and the three reinsurers are responsible for the financial management and performance of the life insurance contracts and bound together with the association through an agreement. - From a prudential, contractual and economic point of view, the service provided by the three reinsurers is proportional reinsurance because each reinsurer receives a share in the premiums and manages it in their respective assets.
+- 48 For 50 years, Préfon has been put in place in order to provide a voluntary additional life and protection insurance scheme to French civil servants.
+Préfon nowadays manages around 13 b€. - 49 Préfon is managed through a regulated association which has contracted a group insurance contract with a large insurance company in charge of the administration of the contracts.
+The policy is reinsured by three other insurers (assuming 35%, 20% and 10% of the risk).
+The insurer and the three reinsurers are responsible for the financial management and performance of the life insurance contracts and bound together with the association through an agreement. - 50 From a prudential, contractual and economic point of view, the service provided by the three reinsurers is proportional reinsurance (and not co-insurance) because: - Each reinsurer receives a share in the premiums and manages it in their respective assets.
 After deduction of a management fee, all the performance of the underlying items is returned to the primary insurer and then passed through to policyholders.
-The reinsurance management fee is calculated based on the reinsurer's liability against the primary insurer. - 85 Regarding the application of the VFA criteria (IFRS 17.B 101) to this illustrative example: - From the policyholders' point of view, the underlying items are clearly identified as the sum of the reinsurers-managed share and the primary-insurer managed share in the underlying items;
+The reinsurance management fee is calculated based on the reinsurer's liability against the primary insurer; - Under certain conditions, a reinsurer may terminate the treaty and thus leave its share to the primary insurer (but not to the other reinsurers).
+This would not be possible in a co-insurance or co-reinsurance contract. - 51 Regarding the application of the VFA criteria (IFRS 17.B 101) to this illustrative example:

-- A substantial proportion of the cash flows the reinsurers expect to pay to the primary insurer and then passed-through to policyholders vary with the changes in fair value of the underlying items; - All returns on underlying items (less management fees paid to reinsurers and to the primary insurer) are returned to policyholders.
+- From the policyholders' point of view, the underlying items are clearly identified as the sum of the reinsurers-managed share and the primary-insurer managed share in the underlying items; - A substantial proportion of the cash flows the reinsurers expect to pay to the primary insurer and then passed-through to policyholders vary with the changes in fair value of the underlying items; - All returns on underlying items (less management fees paid to reinsurers and to the primary insurer) are returned to policyholders.
 As a result, a substantial proportion of any change in the amounts to be paid to the policyholder is expected to vary with the change in fair value of the underlying items.